eriqande/CKMRpop/README.md

 # CKMRpop <img src="man/figures/CKMRpop-sticker.png" align="right" width="200"/>

-CKMRpop is an R package for forward-in-time simulation and tabulation of pairwise relationships in age-structured populations.It provides wrapper for running the compiled C-program `spip` (Anderson and Dunham 2005), which simulates an age-structured population forward in time.
+CKMRpop is an R package for forward-in-time simulation and tabulation of pairwise relationships in age-structured populations.
+It provides a wrapper for running the compiled C-program `spip` (Anderson and Dunham 2005), which simulates an age-structured population forward in time.
 The output of `spip` is processed by functions in CKMRpop and used to identify related pairs of individuals in samples taken from the simulated population.

 ## Installation